stackbit-projects/seo-expert-bangalore-e63f3/content/pages/privacy-and-terms.md

       relativeUrl: true
 layout: page
 ---
-The following Privacy Policy governs your use of the site, <https://www.majorsexplored.com/> (hereinafter referred to as the “Website” or “seoexpertbengaluru”).
+The following Privacy Policy governs your use of the site, <https://www.majorsexplored.com/> (hereinafter referred to as the “Website” or “majorsexplored.com”).
 This Privacy Policy document contains types of information that is offered, collected, recorded, stored, and used.
-The Terms and Conditions of seoexpertbengaluru are part of its Privacy Policy.
+The Terms and Conditions of majorsexplored.com are part of its Privacy Policy.
 By using my website, you hereby consent to this Privacy Policy and agree to its Terms and Conditions.

 **Usage Restrictions**